 How your data is stored

-All electronic records are encrypted and require password access.
+All electronic records are encrypted within WriteUpp and require password access.
 Your telephone number may be kept in our mobile phones using your unique code rather than your name or any other identifying details.

 How long we keep it for

 For legal reasons we keep session notes for 5 years after the end of therapy which is the time frame our insurance company requires.
-After this they are destroyed, either by shredding or deletion.
+After this they are destroyed, by deleting the records from WriteUpp.

 The following will be shredded or deleted within 3 months of our work finishing: